MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-architecture-solutions-posters.md

 # Microsoft Teams IT architecture and telephony solutions posters

 ## Teams as part of Microsoft 365
-The logical architecture of productivity services in Microsoft 365, leading with Microsoft Teams.
+The logical architecture of productivity services in Microsoft 365, leading with Teams.

 |**Item**|**Description**|
 |:-----|:-----|